decodingml/tabular-semantic-search-tutorial/INSTALL_AND_USAGE.md

 Now set the environment variables as (without `mongodb+srv://`) `MONGO_CLUSTER_URL={YOUR_DATABASE_USER}:{YOUR_DATABASE_PASSWORD}@free-cluster.vhxy1.mongodb.net`, where the database user and password are the ones created at point 4.

 8. **Create Database**

-Creates the database specified in MONGO_DATABASE_NAME:
+Create the database which is already specified in `MONGO_DATABASE_NAME`:
 ```bash
 make create-mongodb-database
 ```